Menifee: Late three-year-old season

 Following the Triple Crown series in the summer of 1999, Menifee won the Grade I Haskell Invitational Handicap at Monmouth Park Racetrack, finished second in the Super Derby, and ran third in the Travers Stakes.
 He was retired from racing with 5 wins, 4 places and one show in 11 starts; two of those wins were as a two-year-old in 1998.

 Retirement

-Menifee started his stallion career at Stone Farm, where he commanded US $15,000 for a live cover breeding.
+Menifee started his stallion career at Stone Farm, where he commanded US$15,000 for a live cover breeding.
 In October 2006, it was announced that he had been sold to the Korean Racing Association to continue his stallion career at Jeju Stud Farm.
-He was the leading sire in South Korea from 2012–2019 and became a favorite of Korean racing fans.
+He was the leading sire in South Korea from 2012 to 2019 and became a favorite of Korean racing fans.
 The horse reportedly quickly learned to respond to Korean phrases, which led Jeju staff to frequently remark that "Menifee speaks Korean."

-Menifee died of a heart attack on June 13, 2019 at the age of 23.
+Menifee died of a heart attack on June 13, 2019, at the age of 23.